pgalbavy/geneos/cmd/geneos/README.md

 ### Type `gateway`

+* Gateway general
+* Gateway templates
+When creating a new Gateway instance a default `gateway.setup.xml` file is created from the template(s) installed in the `gateway/templates` directory.
+By default this file is only created once but can be re-created using the `rebuild` command with the `-f` option if required.
+In turn this can also be protected against by setting the Gateway configuration setting `ConfigRebuild` to `never`.
+* Gateway variables for templates
+Gateways support the setting of Include file parameters for use in templated configurations.
+These are set similarly to the general `Env=` parameters above but follow a slighty different syntax:
+  `geneos gateway set example2 Includes=100:/path/to/include`
+The setting value is `priority:path` and path can be a realtive or absolute path or a URL.
+In the case of a URL the source is NOT downloaded but instead the URL is inserted as-is in the templates.
+As for `Env=` entries can be removed with a minus (`-`) prefix but no wilcarding is allowed.
+Comma seperated lists work as normal.

 ### Type `netprobe`

+* Netprobe general

 ### Type `licd`

 ### Type `webserver`

+* Webserver general
+* Java considerations
+* Configuration templates - TBD

 ### Type `san`

+* San general
+* San templates
+* San variables for templates
+As for Gateways, Sans get a default confiuration file when they are created.
+By default this is from the template(s) in `san/templates`.
+Unlike for the Gateway these configuration files are rebuilt by the `rebuild` command by default.
+This allows the administrator to maintain Sans using only command line tools and avoimd having to edit XML directly.
+To aid this, Sans support the following parameters, similar to `Env=` above:
+  * Attributes
+  Attribute follow the same KEY=VALUE settings and `Env` above
+  * Gateways
+  Gateways are configured using the syntax `hostname:port`
+  * Types
+  Types are a simple list of comma seperated names for Types.
+They can be removes using a minux (`-`) as for `Env` but do not allow wildcards
+  * Variables
+  Variables are not yet supported from the command line but can be set by editing the San instance configuration file.
+This is because Variables have a type as well as a name and a value, so this need more work.
+* Selecting the underlying Netprobe type (For Fix Analyser 2 below) A San instance will normally be built to use the general purpose Netprobe package.
+To use an alternative package, such as the Fix Analyser 2 Netprobe, add the instance with the special format name `fa2:example[@REMOTE]` - this configures the instance to use the `fa2` as the underlying package.
+Any future special purpose Netprobes can also be supported in this way.

 ### Type `fa2`

+* Fix Analyser 2 general

 ### Type `fileagent`

+* File Agent general

 ## Remote Management